xyroton/.dotfiles/README.md

 # .dotfiles

 ### GNU Stow
-To manage my dotfiles I use GNU Stow.
+I manage my dotfiles with the help of GNU Stow.
-It is a nice piece of software that removes the hassle from the user having to set his symlinks manually.
+It is a nice piece of software that removes the hassle from the user having to set symlinks manually.